Anoia/option-type-csharp-example/README.md

 ### Why would I do that?

 Using an option type has a few advantages over null.
-But before continuing with that, let's look at what C# offers us out of the box.
+But before continuing with that let's look at what C# offers us out of the box.

 ## What about null and Nullable?